Skip to main content

 Constitutional (germline) testing

-• PARP inhibitors have been licensed in Europe for the second-line treatment of metastatic triple-negative breast cancer with an underlying germline pathogenic variant in BRCA1/BRCA2, but have not yet been approved by NICE for use in the NHS.
-They may be available in the context of clinical trials.
+• PARP inhibitors are licensed in Europe for the second-line treatment of metastatic HER2-negative breast cancer with an underlying constitutional (germline) pathogenic variant in BRCA1 or BRCA2.

-• Consider a referral to clinical genetics for any woman with breast cancer (primary or metastatic) who has a personal and/or family history of endometrial, thyroid, diffuse gastric cancers or non-cancerous features, such as cleft lip/palate, macrocephaly, mucocutaneous lesions, or a history of intussusception, which may be features of an underlying syndromic cause of breast cancer predisposition.
+Consider a referral to clinical genetics for any woman with breast cancer (primary or metastatic) who has a personal and/or family history of endometrial, thyroid, diffuse gastric cancers or non-cancerous features, such as a cleft lip or palate, macrocephaly, mucocutaneous lesions or a history of intussusception, which may be features of an underlying syndromic cause of breast cancer predisposition.

-• Patients who are considered for palliative chemotherapy with capecitabine palliative chemotherapy should undergo germline testing of the dihydropyrimidine dehydrogenase (DPYD) gene.
+Patients who are considered for palliative chemotherapy with capecitabine should undergo constitutional (germline) testing of the dihydropyrimidine dehydrogenase (DPYD) gene.
 Certain variants in the DPYD gene result in a deficiency of the enzyme dihydropyrimidine dehydrogenase and a subsequent reduction in metabolism of fluoropyrimidine chemotherapy drugs (such as 5FU and capecitabine).
 This results in serious and sometimes life-threatening toxicity, including diarrhoea, mucositis and skin reactions, if these chemotherapy agents are given at standard doses.

 Somatic (tumour) testing

-• The immunotherapy agent pembrolizumab has been approved by the European Medicines Agency (EMA) for first-line treatment of metastatic triple-negative breast cancer with a PDL-1 combined positive score of at least 10% (using the 22C3 antibody), but is not currently approved by NICE.
-This treatment may be available as part of a clinical trial.
+• The immunotherapy agent pembrolizumab has been approved by NICE for first-line treatment of metastatic triple-negative breast cancer with a PDL-1 combined positive score of at least 10% (using the 22C3 antibody).

 What do you need to do?